shelkev2/Credit-card-fraud-detection-using-Machine-learning-algorithms/README.md

 # Credit-card-fraud-detection-using-Machine-learning-algorithms
-In this article we will detect credit card fraud on kaggle data set using
+In this article we will detect credit card fraud

 1 Logistic Regression
 2 Linear Discriminant Analysis